preons/preons/README.md

 ### Baseline

-This is the veritical rhythm of your stylesheet.
+This is the vertical rhythm of your stylesheet.

 ### Rules